Monorepo deploys

 Issue a single PAT for CI, restricted to the three app IDs:

-- vibehost.com/account/tokens → Create token.
+- vibehost.com/settings/access-tokens → Create token.

 - Scopes: